-Our identification method for IVT structures is very similar to the approach used in several studies to identify atmospheric rivers, with the notable exception that we do not impose any specific geometrical criteria in terms of the length, width, and length-width ratio (e.g., Guan and Waliser, 2015; Mundhenk et al., 2016a).
-Our rationale is that structures with high IVT can potentially be relevant to extreme precipitation independent of their specific form.
+high IVT can potentially be relevant to extreme precipitation independent of their specific form.
 To provide further context for our choice of IVT forms, we briefly list different definitions of atmospheric rivers applied in previous studies.
-These include (1) full IVT fields with a static threshold ranging between 250 and 500 kg m-1 s-1 (Rutz et al., 2014; Mahoney et al., 2016; Pasquier et al., 2018), (2) anomalous IVT fields whereby the lowest frequency harmonics are removed to obtain structures of high anomalous IVT, applying a static threshold of 250 kg m-1 s-1 on these filtered fields (Mundhenk et al., 2016a), (3) percentile-based thresholds, typically the 85th percentile, on global fields with a lower limit of 100 kg m-1 s-1 (Guan and Waliser, 2015), or over coastlines where atmospheric rivers make landfall (Lavers et al., 2012; Ramos et al., 2015).
-In this regard, our two IVT forms, IVT{filt} and IVT{pet}, are very similar to, and inspired by the aforementioned second and third methods to identify atmospheric rivers, respectively.
+These include (1) full IVT fields with a static threshold ranging between 250 and 500 kg m-1 s-1 (Rutz et al., 2014; Mahoney et al., 2016; Pasquier et al., 2018); (2) anomalous IVT fields from which the lowest frequency harmonics are removed to obtain structures of high anomalous IVT, applying a static threshold of $250 \text{ kg m}^{-1} \text{ s}^{-1}$ on these filtered fields (Mundhenk et al., 2016a); and (3) percentile-based thresholds, typically the 85th percentile, on global fields with a lower limit of $100 \text{ kg m}^{-1} \text{ s}^{-1}$ (Guan and Waliser, 2015), or over coastlines where atmospheric rivers make landfall (Lavers et al., 2012; Ramos et al., 2015).
+In this regard, our two IVT forms, IVT{filt} and IVT{pct}, are very similar to, and inspired by, the aforementioned second and third methods to identify atmospheric rivers, respectively.